ph4mished/spectra/README.md

 - Adding Windows support

-# SPECTRA'S CREED
+# SPECTRA CREED
 We believe terminal coloring should be **predictable, fast** and **explicit**.
-We optimize for production and performance over development convenience, and for runtime efficiency over typo forgiveness.
-Our users value speed and reliability above all else.
+We optimize for productiona performance over development convenience, and for runtime efficiency over typo forgiveness.
+Our users value speed and reliability over